-The company operates as a single segment being research and development of novel graphite and hydrogen production technology.
+The Company operates as a single segment being the development of an innovative modular parking system (the "PARKD Car Park System").
 There is no difference between the audited financial report and the internal reports generated for review.
-The company is domiciled in Australia and is currently in the development phase and hence has not begun to generate revenue from operations.
+The Company is domiciled in Australia and is currently in the development phase and has begun to generate revenue from operations in the current financial year.
 All the assets are located in Australia.